 - Thrush (a white coating in the mouth, tongue, or throat)

-- Skin lesions of retiform purpura, a patch of skin that’s experienced necrosis (cell death) and ulceration due to skin ischaemia (insufficient blood supply to an organ or tissue)
+- Skin lesions (also called levamisole skin lesions) of retiform purpura, a patch of skin that’s experienced necrosis (cell death) and ulceration due to skin ischemia (insufficient blood supply to an organ or tissue)

 - Hematuria (blood in the urine)